Skip to content

 sg_clean = denoise(sg_noisy, method="jaccard", fraction_to_remove=0.05)

 For a two-step workflow, score first and pass the same method name to the filterer.
-Score polarity is resolved from SCORE_POLARITY; user code should not track score direction manually.
+Score polarity is resolved from SCORE_POLARITY; method descriptions live in SCORING_METHODS, so user code should not track score direction or method meaning manually.

 from spatial_graph_algorithms.denoise import EdgeFilterer, score_edges